chaoss/augur/gsoc/microtasks/INSTALL_ISSUES_MAC_M1.md

 ---

-### ❗️Issue 2: Python 3.8 not compatible with macOS 14
+### Issue 2: Python 3.8 not compatible with macOS 14
 **Problem:**
 Even after installing Python 3.8, some packages like `numpy==1.26.0` and `tensorflow` failed to compile or install properly.